Malaysian National Curriculum – Primary

 While performance in examinations is very important, students are also assessed holistically under the Ministry of Education’s Pelaporan Pentaksiran Sekolah Rendah (PPSR), or Primary School Assessment Report.
 This report assesses the whole child, and includes Pentaksiran Bilik Darjah (PBD, or Classroom Assessment); Pentaksiran Aktiviti Jasmani, Sukan dan Kokurikulum (PAJSK, or Physical, Sports and Co-Curriculum Assessment) and Pentaksiran Psikometrik (PPsi or Psychometric Assessment).

-Upon completion of their Primary years, students may then choose to continue their Secondary education in the Malaysian National Curriculum (towards the PT3 and SPM examinations), or switch to the International Curruculum and study towards the IGCSE examinations.
+Upon completion of their Primary years, students may then choose to continue their Secondary education in the Malaysian National Curriculum (towards the SPM examination), or switch to the International Curruculum and study towards the IGCSE examinations.
 See our academic pathways for more.

 Beyond The Classroom